hane-smitter/linkdin_profile_scrapper/TUTORIAL.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 <h3 id="web-scraping">Web Scraping</h3>
-At this point we create scrapping Logic in the steps:
+At this point we shall create scrapping Logic in the steps:

 1. Perform google search and scrap the linkedIn public URLs from the search results.